open-component-model/ocm-controller/docs/architecture.md

 ## Architecture

-This document explains the architecture of the OCM Kubernetes Controller Set (ORCA).
+This document explains the architecture of the OCM Kubernetes Controller Set (KCS).
 The purpose of the KCS is to enable the automated deployment of components using Kubernetes and Flux.

 The following functions are provided as part of the KCS: